 - Honda Pilot 3.5i V6 (2002-2008): 5×114.3 bolt pattern

-It’s important to note that bolt pattern is the number of bolts and the distance between them on the wheel, which determines whether a wheel is compatible with a specific car.
-So, it’s crucial to ensure that the wheel you want to purchase has the correct bolt pattern for your Honda Pilot model.
+It’s important to note that bolt pattern is the number of bolts and the distance between them on the wheel, determining whether a wheel is compatible with a specific car.
+So, ensuring that the wheel you want to purchase has the correct bolt pattern for your Honda Pilot model is crucial.

 Here is a table that shows the Honda Pilot model name, displacement, and corresponding bolt pattern